 Serve with bread, rice or potatoes.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Aida’s Coriander Chicken, Cilantro, and Chard Stew on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Chicken Stew with Coriander, Cilantro, and Chard on Simply Recipes.
 Thank you!Print